quintype/malibu/tutorial/sso-login.md

 ![Malibu Running]({{"images/sso-login.gif" | absolute_url}})

 To logout a user, the application can make a GET request on `/api/auth/v1/logout` or call `logout` function from` @quintype/bridgekeeper-js`.
 As a result, the user will be logged out on all domains.
 An application can determine if the user is logged in or has logged out as before, by making a GET request to Bridgekeeper on `/api/auth/v1/users/me` or `getCurrentUser()` from `@quintype/bridgekeeper-js` library.

 ### Auto SSO
 This is similiar to the login workflow explained above.
 The difference is in the API and the login flow.
 In this, the User will be `logged-in` without clicking on login button or Avatar, if they are already `logged-in` in the other sub-domain.
 By default, this feature is disabled.
-Enabling, might affect the performance.
+Enabling, might affect the performance because of multiple redirects.

 #### Workflow